 I also got him a light thermal blanket to put under his regular blanket so that he had extra warmth while he was sleeping.
-He nixed an electric blanket, but they are great for ensuring that people stay warm at night.

 Little reminders can make a big difference.
 Dad put a cap on the closet shelf right above his coat so he would remember to wear it when he went outside.